JuliaDataScience/JuliaDataScience/contents/why_julia.md

 This is the power of multiple dispatch: **we don't need everything from scratch for our custom-defined user types**.
 If you are excited as much as we are by multiple dispatch, here are two more in-depth examples.
 The first is a [fast and elegant implementation of a one-hot vector](https://storopoli.io/Bayesian-Julia/pages/1_why_Julia/#example_one-hot_vector) by @storopoli2021bayesianjulia.
-The second is an interview of [Christopher Rackauckas](https://www.chrisrackauckas.com/) at [Tanmay Bakshi YouTube's Channel](https://youtu.be/moyPIhvw4Nk?list=PLpTXaEnTpmwNHVg-yWEBkzx-pTxykFMMx&t=2107) (see from 35:07) [@tanmaybakshiBakingKnowledgeMachine2021].
+The second is an interview of [Christopher Rackauckas](https://www.chrisrackauckas.com/) at [Tanmay Bakshi YouTube's Channel](https://youtu.be/moyPIhvw4Nk?t=2107) (see from time 35:07 onwards) [@tanmaybakshiBakingKnowledgeMachine2021].
 Chris mentions that, while using [`DifferentialEquations.jl`](https://diffeq.sciml.ai/dev/), a package that he developed and currently maintains, a user reported that Julia has the best GPU-based quaternion ODE Solver and he said that he had no idea because he didn't even implemented it.
 Most of the merit is due to multiple dispatch and high user code/type sharing.